barrykfl-design/global-capital-drivers/README.md

 MIT License (free for personal/professional use—attribution appreciated).
 "The great game of nations is won by those who understand the link between geopolitics, technology, and commodities."
 — Global Capital Flow Axiom
-Star this repo if you find it valuable—your support helps improve the tool! ⭐
+Star this repo if you find it valuable, your support helps improve the tool! ⭐